-Guided tours of the exhibitions are available on July 20, 21, 27, and 28 at 4pm, no reservation required.
+Guided tours of the exhibitions are available on July 13, 14, 20, and 21 at 4pm, no reservation required.
 All CCS Bard exhibitions and programs are free and open to the public.
-Free chartered bus available from New York City for the opening reception on June 22, 2pm - 5pm.
-For reservations and information call T 845 758 7598, or write email@example.com.

-Crocodile, the first U.S. exhibition of work by Leidy Churchman (b.
+Crocodile, the most extensive presentation to date of work by Leidy Churchman (b.
 1979, Villanova, PA), will illustrate the ideas and drive toward reinvention and experimentation at play in this emerging artist’s work.
 Including over sixty paintings, it will focus on Churchman’s recent work while situating his practice within a longer trajectory through the presentation of projects such as Snakes (2011), a performance on video, and the “hardbacks” (2010), a series of intricately painted book covers.
 Crocodile will also feature a newly commissioned large-scale floor painting by Churchman.

 This exhibition intends to capture the voracious and seemingly boundless range of subjects and approaches in Churchman’s work.
 Ranging from figurative representation to gestural abstraction, and from monumental landscapes to more intimate portraits, Churchman’s works channel his preoccupations: his artistic and literary influences, friendships, moods, surrounding landscapes, and the visual iconography of divergent religions and philosophies.
 Grounded in these recurring motifs, Crocodile highlights the artist’s investigations into consciousness in his renderings of anthropomorphic animals and psychological states; his appropriation of existing artworks and aesthetics; and his recasting of various signs and symbols—from his depiction of the Buddhist symbol of the protector in Mahakala (2017) to the Mastercard logo in Mastercard (2013).
 Probing the possibilities of painting as well as various systems of belief and thought, the exhibition will track the practice of a dynamic and significant artist who is reworking what American painting can look like and stand for.